iolosquires/bob-mascot/readme.md

 ### Installing

-* Install R
+* Install R (version 4.5.2) and Rstudio
-* Add Rscript.exe to Path.
+* Add the location of Rscript.exe to config.txt.
+If there are any spaces in the location, put " around the location.

 ### Executing program